This article covers First Time Home Buyer Mortgage Questions On House Purchase

 How Much Down Payment Do I Need To Purchase A Home?

-There are several types of mortgage loan program.
+There are several types of mortgage loan programs.
 Each of these mortgage loan programs requires a certain amount of down payment.

 Here are the loan programs available and the down payment requirements for these mortgage loan programs: